 Your security deposit remains your money.
 It is expected that you get it back when you want to move out.
 For some tenants, however, that never happens.
 There are different reasons landlords withhold security deposits from tenants that are moving out.
 Knowing some of the pitfalls and avoiding them will help you get your money back.
 Below are top ways to ensure that you get your security deposit back:

 Understand What Your Responsibility Is

 A good understanding of what your responsibility is will always be very helpful.
 It is important that you understand this even before entering a lease.
 You also need to perform your responsibility to avoid being charged for negligence.
 Proper cleaning of the rental unit, for instance, is the responsibility of tenants.
 The scope of your responsibility will vary from place to place.
 Read your lease carefully for proper understanding.
 Is it your responsibility to perform repairs?
 Do you have to maintain certain parts of the property?
-Are you expected to give notice about your intension to move out of the unit?
-Knowing all you’re supposed to do and doing them is highly recommended.
+Are you expected to give notice about your intention to move out of the unit?
+Knowing the scope of your responsibilities is highly recommended.